adarshakanel/password-policy-comparison/README.md

 6. A converter program handles the transmutation of text files to csv files for better parsing and further analysis.
 7. Whole process will take about ~9 minutes.

+_Brief explanation of files_
+- `multi.py`: The main program that obtains the required policy text files, parses the files line-by-line and uses the `zxcvbn` library to obtain necessary information about each password, stores them in a text file.
+Uses multiprocessing to increase efficiency and speed up I/O.
+- `readwrite.py`: Helper program that does the actual parsing of files and running them through zxcvbn and storing the results of each file in the format of
+> Password,Score,Guesses,CalcTime,OnlineRateLimited,OnlineNoRateLimited,OfflineFastHash,OfflineSlowhash
+- `zxcvbnagent.py`: Helper program that runs each password as an input and extracts and stores the necessary attributes as a list.
+- `properconverter.py`: Helper program that converts the resultant text files obtained after running zxcvbn and converts them to corresponding csv ( comma-separated values ) file for better analysis for component 4.
+- `test-calc.py`: Program that parses the resultant files and extracts meaningful statstical data including the average, median and standard deviation of the guesses, guesses_log10, scores attributes, and stores these results in `File_data.txt`.
+- `requirements.txt`: File that contains the various libraries and packages on which this project is dependent on.
+-